Second Annual Report: 2013 to 2014

 The Joint Canada/Alberta Implementation Plan outlines how the governments of Alberta and Canada will work together as partners to implement a world class monitoring program for the oil sands that integrates air, water, land and biodiversity.
 Monitoring commitments made by the governments in the Implementation Plan are intended to improve characterization of the state of the environment as well as understanding the cumulative effects of activities in the oil sands area.

 The Implementation Plan is funded by industry to a maximum of $50 million annually.
-The approach to implementation is both phased (2012-2015) and adaptive to ensure governments are responsive to the priorities that emerge through new information and knowledge, and input from key stakeholders.
+The approach to implementation is both phased (2012 to 2015) and adaptive to ensure governments are responsive to the priorities that emerge through new information and knowledge, and input from key stakeholders.

-Working together in year two (2013-2014), Canada and Alberta made progress on various fronts including strengthening the Joint Oil Sands Monitoring governance and planning structures to meet the commitments and objectives outlined in the Implementation Plan.
+Working together in year two (2013 to 2014), Canada and Alberta made progress on various fronts including strengthening the Joint Oil Sands Monitoring governance and planning structures to meet the commitments and objectives outlined in the Implementation Plan.

 The Government of Alberta made notable progress in creating the conditions for achieving commitments made under the Joint Implementation Plan through legislative and regulatory changes to support ambient environmental monitoring province-wide.

-This annual report presents highlights of progress made against commitments and objectives, and a technical annex summarising monitoring activities in the second year (2013–2014) of the Implementation Plan.
+This annual report presents highlights of progress made against commitments and objectives, and a technical annex summarising monitoring activities in the second year (2013 to 2014) of the Implementation Plan.

 - Date Modified: